BigWhyPro/BigWhyPro.github.io/_posts/2025-01-01-Ishikawas-WHY-of-my-WHYs.md

 By definition, causal EFFECTS are not measurable quantities.
 They are not differences between two observable outcomes in the world, but, at best, differences between one observable outcome and a second counterfactual outcome.
 For this reason, **causal effects need to be inferred** ***or discerned,*** not measured ... those things that are merely measurable can certainly help support or pay for resources on the push toward a causal effect, but the measurables are not THE GOAL.

-# The Full Ishikawa of WHYS or Interest Shaping My WHY
+# The History of PRACTICAL Applied Causal Inference ...
+Starting With The Full Ishikawa

 In order to organize and prioritize the contributing factors to your overarching causal effect or goal or life's purpose, a great way to start is by building an Ishikawa (fishbone) cause-and-effect diagram to visually map out the 10 top-priority facets (or "lesser WHYS") that support your larger agenda (the "BIG WHY").